Thib9507/Receiving_datas_over_Wi-Fi_with_b-u585i-iot02a/README.md

 ## Project Objective:

 This project aims to modify a configuration stored in the non volatile memory of the evaluation kit (b-u585i-iot02a from STMicroelectronics).
-To do it the kit connect automaticly to a Wi-Fi network.
-The client who wants to edit the config have to connect to the ipadress of the kit, then the kit sends a web page to edit the config and the client can edit it on the webpage and return it to the kit.
+To do it the kit connects automaticaly to a Wi-Fi network.
+The client who wants to edit the config has to connect to the ip-address of the kit, then the kit sends a web page to edit the config.
+The user can edit it on the webpage and return it to the kit by filled in the form of the webpage.

 ## Project importation: